An Unfinished Revolution: The Woman’s Suffrage Centennial

 The town of Greenwich, home to many of the Progressive Era’s social elite, boasted several notable suffragists who became national and state leaders in the movement to pass the 19th Amendment, and efforts since 1923 to pass the Equal Rights Amendment.
 Told through stories of several of these notable figures, this dynamic and timely exhibition features original objects from the Greenwich Historical Society collections, as well as photographs, manuscripts, protest banners, items of clothing, and other material from museums, libraries, and private collections.

 An Unfinished Revolution: The Woman’s Suffrage Centennial is guest curated by Kathleen Craughwell-Varda.
-It is presented with generous support from Northern Trust, the Pepsico Foundation and supported in part by a grant from the Connecticut Humanities Council.
+It is presented with generous support from Northern Trust, the Pepsico Foundation and supported in part by a grant from Connecticut Humanities.